 Before You Start: Preheat oven to 425° and prepare your apples, place bottom pie crust into pie pan

 Let’s Make It!
 In a bowl mix sliced apples with lemon juice coat well.
 In a small bowl combine sugars, flour, cinnamon, and nutmeg and add it to the apples and mix well to coat.
 Pour coated apples into the prepared crust-lined pie pan and add butter in little bits evenly all over the apples.
-Place second crust on top of pie filling, cut slits in top of crust to vent.
+Place second crust on top of pie filling, cut slits, or poke with a fork, top of dough to vent.
 Seal the edges of the crust with a fork or with your thumbs.

 In the small bowl, beat the egg and milk with a fork and then using your basting brush, brush mixture over top crust.
 Bake at 425 ° for 15 minutes.
 Then reduce heat to 350 °and bake for 40-45 minutes more or until the crust is golden and filling is bubbly.
 Serves 6-8